 |10:30am||RACE START 2K|

 |11:30am||CLOSE Event Concludes|

-The Mike Pero Omaha Half Marathon event t-shirt is available to purchase when you register.
+The Omaha Half Marathon event t-shirt is available to purchase when you register.
 Made from light-weight, dry-fit material, the shirt design features the event logo.
 You can order your t-shirt during the entry process or – if you change your mind later – add it to your registration later.
 You can pick up your t-shirt from the Merchandise tent at the venue during pre-race registration or on race day.
-The t-shirt design will be available soon.
+The t-shirt design will be available when you order online.